Swedish invasion of Poland (1701–1706): Invasion

 The king let his troops rest near Kraków, where he broke his thigh bone in a riding accident (a wound that would affect him for the rest of his life).
 Meanwhile, Augustus had tried to gather his supporters to create a confederation and use military force to keep Greater Poland down, after which he tried to strengthen diplomatic ties with Frederick I of Prussia.
-However, his plans were ruined when Charles XII routed the Polish army at Pułtusk and took the city of Toruń after a quick siege.
+However, his plans were ruined when Charles XII routed the Saxon army at Pułtusk and took the city of Toruń after a quick siege.

 With his threatening position near Prussia's borders, Charles XII convinced Frederick to sign a non-aggression pact with the Swedish empire (something that would be violated by Frederick in 1715, when Prussia attacked Swedish settlements in northern Germany).
 Augustus once more tried to gather supporters in Lublin, but the parliament of Poland was divided when the officials of Greater Poland refused to accept Augustus as their king.